Fortress of Spinalonga in the Gulf of Korfos.

 Bearing this in mind, the folks from the places of Vrouhas, Seles, Shinias and Elounda began to bring meat, eggs and vegetables to Spinalonga’s marketplace, and is also during this time that the Village of Plaka started to expand.
 The village people could collect in Plaka to offer their products making the boat visit to Spinalonga, and doctors as well as employees being employed on the Isle furthermore discovered it simple to stay in the Plaka vicinity.

 Prior to anybody departed from the Isle they had to maintain their personal belongings, which includes money, sterilized in the Disinfectant Room, which was found at the main entrance gateway.
 Coke fires had been preserved burning and steam had been passed through beds of sulphur to accomplish this objective.
 This needless to say was a preventive measure to avoid any further distribute of the disease.

-The leper community in addition started to produce their own food, and finally the authorities split the property between them so they really had been after that in a position to create earnings by themselves by offering their products – or perhaps their own tiny plots of land, when they found out that they were too sick to develop it by themselves.
+The leper community in addition started to produce their own food, and finally the authorities split the property between them, so they really had been after that in a position to create earnings by themselves by offering their products – or perhaps their own tiny plots of land, when they found out that they were too sick to develop it by themselves.
 Little stores started to spring-up, such as barbers, a shoemaker, three or four raki bars, a bakery and three minimarkets.
-A laundry had been arranged beside the Church of Panteleiman, and the everyday wash was carried out in sizeable concrete basins with water warmed up over open fire places.
+A laundry had been arranged beside the Church of Panteleiman, and the everyday wash was carried out in sizable concrete basins with water warmed up over open fire places.

-The undesirable situation of the people of Spinalonga finally began to be realised, and aid started to be provided.
+The undesirable situation of the people of Spinalonga finally began to be realized, and aid started to be provided.
 One example of a support was a gift of funding from a person, whose reward allowed a pair of new blocks of homes and a doctor’s surgery to be constructed.
 The Authorities hired doctors, nurses, cleaners and laundry personnel, and the Isle actually got its own priest.